Homemade-Disaster/ioBroker.netatmo-energy/README.md

 <img src="https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/raw/master/docs/img/notification_en.png" alt="settingsAPI" width="70%"/>

 ## Admin-Tab
 On the Admin-Tab you can see all thermostates, plugs and valves from your netatmo energy instance.
-From there you can refresh the view and alse request an API refresh.
+From there you can refresh the view and also request an API refresh.

 <img src="https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/raw/master/docs/img/admintab_en.png" alt="admintab" width="70%"/>